Knitting and crochet both use needles and yarn to create woven fabrics, accessories, and garments from scratch.

 Despite these differences, it’s important to note that advanced knitting or crochet projects will be very similar in difficulty.
 While a beginner might find crochet easier at first, the differences are negligible after a short while.

 Truthfully, both knitting and crochet have a learning curve.
 Each craft is complex and enjoyable to learn in its own right, with different patterns and techniques that please different people.
-Most often, the one you find easiest is simply the one you have the most experience with.
+Most often, the craft you find easiest is simply the one you have the most experience with.

 Is Colorwork Easier In Knitting or Crochet?